emee-dev/apicize/README.md

 ### Building and Debugging

-From the project's main directory, run `yarn ui` to build and run the app using development configuration.
-Run `yarn ui:watch` do the same thing, but with rebuild if the either the **lib-typescript** or **toolkit** are updated.
+From the project's main directory, run `yarn start` to build and run the app using development configuration.
+Run `yarn watch` do the same thing, but with rebuild if the either the **lib-typescript** or **toolkit** are updated.
 When using watch mode, you'll have to Ctrl-C in the terminal window to completely shut things down.